JohnParetz/exampleApp/FrontEndReadme.md

 ## How it works

-### Select your recipe, Add, edit, delte, Save recipe
+### Select your recipe, Add, edit, delete, Save recipe

 ![alt text](<Screenshot 2025-03-17 225529-1.png>)